surpher/PactSwift/CONTRIBUTING.md

 ### Prepare the tools

-Use Homebrew to install [Rust](https://www.rust-lang.org/) to be able to compile [`libpact_mock_server.a`][pact-reference-rust] dynamic library from Rust shared codebase brought in as a submodule into this project:
+Use Homebrew to install [Rust](https://www.rust-lang.org/) to be able to compile `libpact_mock_server` static library from Rust shared codebase set as a submodule in this project:

 ```sh
 brew install rust